Shivam5022/.dotfiles/README.md

 # .dotfiles

+> I like to map my `capslock` key to `control` since its easier to press.

-Things to do when you get a new linux server:
+## Things to do when you get a new linux server:
 1. Install Tmux
-2. Install Helix (first install rust)
+2. Build Helix from source (First install Rust)
 3. Install Lazygit
-4. Install zsh and setup
+4. Install ZSH and configure

-My config files
+## Windows Ricing
+1. Install GlazeWM and configure it.
+2. Install WezTerm
+3. Install Microsoft PowerToys Run (for Spotlight like feature in Windows)

 ## Helix Config
 - Build helix from source